emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has built in subs for most content and allows adjustments. ✔️
 1. Has movies, shows and anime. ✔️
 1. Has watchlists when you signup. ✔️
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site does not have 4K content. ❌

-***
-## Let's Stream
-### Score: 15/22
-1. Streams load very fast. ✔️
-1. The content is 1080p+ and allows switching to lower quality. ✔️
-1. Finds popular things with no issue, including older content. ✔️
-1. Has 5 servers, but does not auto-switch if ones fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. Sites UI is good, feels modern. ✔️
-1. Players have built in subtitles for most content. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site has continue watching feature + watchlists when you signup. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does not have 4K content. ❌